-The Rollin' Rust is an indie/folk group from the foothills of Central New York.
-Being led by singer-songwriter James VanDeuson, The Rollin' Rust celebrates the distinguished writing style of a vagabond folk artist.
-Joined by his talented friends, Jim Hearn (lead guitarist) and Kyle Dennis (percussion) James' songs now have a distinct edginess to them, sounding almost as if you took a classic folk song and corrupted its mind with years of crazed festivals and long nights in smoky southern bar rooms.
+The Rollin' Rust is a folk rock group from the foothills of Central New York.
+Led by singer-songwriter James VanDeuson, The Rollin' Rust celebrates the distinguished writing style of a vagabond folk artist.
+Joined by his talented friends and bandmates, Jim Hearn (lead guitarist) Kyle Dennis, (percussion/vocals) and newest member, Nash Robb (upright/elec. bass and vocals) James' songs now have a distinct edginess to them, sounding almost as if you took a classic folk song and corrupted its mind with years of crazed festivals and long nights in smoky southern bar rooms.
 The Rollin' Rust boys have been playing music together since they were just teenagers, crafting a truly unique sound that could only be formed by such long-lasting friendship and intimate evenings with the highway itself.

-Through their polished live performances and colorful lyricism, The Rollin' Rust tells the noble tale of a rambling group of young dreamers, unafraid to live out of vans, buses, hotels... and at times... tents.
-Their truthful stories of misfortune and their unmistakable tone allows them to leave their mark, wherever they happen to end up for the night.
+More: Through their polished live performances and colorful lyricism, The Rollin' Rust tells the noble tale of a rambling group of young dreamers, unafraid to live out of vans, buses, hotels... and at times... tents.
+Their truthful stories of misfortune, and their unmistakable tone, allows them to leave their mark... wherever they happen to end up for the night.

 "At least we don't have to worry about being genuine.
 This type of grind is really good for musicians.
 It's very humbling; it's tiring, and more than anything, it chews up and spits out any of your junk.
 Traveling sharpens a new band's sound like taking it to an oilstone.
 The beginning of any journey is sloppy, but we know we're doing it right... making the rounds and getting our foot in the door.
-I'm incredibly proud of how far we made it in just one year.
-The 2022 festival season gave us the ammo we needed to crush 2023.
-We put ourselves around the right folks last year and have huge goals for the 2023 festival season.
-This year, we are focusing on our new songs and creating moments throughout the show that stick around far after it's over." - James
+I'm incredibly proud of how far we made it in just two years.
+The 2023 festival season gave us the ammo we needed to crush 2024.
+We put ourselves around the right folks last year and have huge goals for 2024.
+This year, we are focusing on our new songs, recording our second album, and creating more moments throughout the show that stick around far after it's over." - James VanDeuson

 The Rollin' Rust recently completed their first studio album, “Road Rats.”
 The whole LP was tracked live at Another Recording Co. in Omaha, NE and is set to begin its release in the Summer of 2022.
 In doing so, The Rollin' Rust is now on the list of ever-popular musicians who have had the opportunity to work with the skilled folks at ARC including: Justin Townes Earle, Jason Mraz, Bright Eyes, Conor Oberst, Phoebe Bridgers, The First Aid Kit and many, many more.